HOLY WEEK & EASTER at The Entrance

 Adoration in Lent

-Adoration in Lent is held on each Saturday in the Prayer Room following 9am Mass and continuing throughout the day until Benediction at 5:30pm.
+Adoration in Lent is held on each Saturday in Lent following 9am Mass for one hour.

 Stations of the Cross

-Stations are held on each Wednesday morning during Lent at 9:30am (after 9am Mass).
+Stations are held on each Friday during Lent after the 11:45am Mass.

 Passion (Palm) Sunday